 The goals of this project are to:

-- Restore and promote healthy, resilient, mature forests
+- Restore and promote healthy, resilient, mature forests.

-- Improve watershed health and function
+- Improve watershed health and function by reducing sedimentation primarily from legacy logging roads.

-- Enhance wildlife habitat and carbon storage
+- Enhance wildlife habitat and carbon storage.

 - Increase the forest's resilience to fire, disease and climate change.